CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Outsourcing, external service providers
 ** Security Policy for IT Use **

-It is often advisable to specify the general objectives of the information security guideline in a security policy for IT use and to summarize the most important organization-wide measures of the security concept in a generally understandable way, without technical details.
-This guideline describes the basic features of the organization-wide IT use and guides the employees through the security concept.
+It is often advisable to specify the general objectives of the information security guideline in a security policy for IT use and to summarize the most important organization-wide measures of the security concept in a generally understandable manner, without technical details.
+This guideline describes the principles of organization-wide IT usage and guides employees through the security concept.

 The following topics could be addressed in a general IT security policy: